Magvető: Authors

+Magvető has published all of the novels by László Krasznahorkai, who, in October 2025, was awarded the Nobel Prize in Literature "for his compelling and visionary oeuvre that, in the midst of apocalyptic terror, reaffirms the power of art."

 Among the poets, Ferenc Juhász's collection of poetry entitled A virágok hatalma was published by Magvető in 1955.
 Cartoonist Tibor Kaján's book entitled Kaján rajzok was also published by Magvető in 1955.
 It also published Endre Fejes's volume of short stories entitled A hazudós in 1958.

 In addition to publishing the works of Hungarian writers already recognized by critics and the public audience, Magvető also focuses on publishing the debut works of young talented writers who are early in their careers, and promotes the continued output of these writers.
 Among others, Magvető publishes the works of Tibor Babiczky, Péter Bognár, Renátó Fehér, Ákos Győrffy, Lili Kemény, Noémi Kiss, Tibor Noé Kiss, István Lakatos, András Maros, Koppány Zsolt Nagy, László Potozky, Csaba Székely, Petra Szőcs, Kinga Tóth, Benedek Totth.

 The AEGON Art Award honours the best Hungarian contemporary fiction from the previous year.
 In 2015, 77 works of fiction were nominated for the 10th anniversary of the AEGON Art Award.
 Based on the decision of the jury, the works of ten authors advanced to the second round, eight of which were published by Magvető.
 As of 2020, the award has been won by 11 books published by Magvető since the award's inception in 2006: